Skip to content

 Smart Retries

-Using machine learning, Smart Retries chooses the best times to retry failed payment attempts to increase the chance of successfully paying an invoice.
-The machine learning system behind Smart Retries uses time-dependent, dynamic signals, such as:
+Using AI, Smart Retries chooses the best times to retry failed payment attempts to increase the chance of successfully paying an invoice.
+The AI model behind Smart Retries uses time-dependent, dynamic signals, such as:

 • The number of different devices that have presented a given payment method in the last N hours.